Object Oriented Programming in Python

 print("Hello, Welcome to the class")

 A constructor is a special type of method (function) which is used to initialize the instance members of the class.
 It is called when an object of the class is created.
+This allows you to set up each object with its specific initial state.

-2.1 Creating a constructor
+3.1 Creating a Constructor

 In Python, the constructor method is called __init__.
 It is a special method that is automatically called when an object is created.